scramjetorg/platform-docs/README.md

 }
 ```

-Sequence is an app template.
-Once it is up and running, it will become a new Instance.
-The Instance also receives its own ID (GUID).
+Once Sequence is up and running, it becomes an Instance.
+The Instance also receives its own unique ID (GUID).
 In this case the Instance ID is:

 `_id: 'e70222d1-acfc-4e00-b046-4a3a9481c53b'`